didlix/racheljgraves.co.uk/source/cv.markdown

 ## Education

-Accepted into an MSc in Human-Centred Systems at City University beginning in Sept 2013 (part-time).
+Studying a MSc in Human-Centred Systems at City University (part-time).

 ## Skills